morganstanley/ComposeUI/Tryouts/Prototypes/README.md

 Prototypes
 =========

-Tryouts folder contains
-Prototypes folder with visual and non-visual prototypes for various features (check Prototype Driven Development or PDD).
+Prototypes folder contains prototypes folder with visual and non-visual prototypes for various features (check Prototype Driven Development or PDD).
 The common first step for a feature development, should be to copy an older protype project and rename it to mention the new feature you are about to start developing, rename also the solution, project and the namespaces.
 Then, build the new feature initially as the prototype.
 And finally move the features re-usable code into the re-usable projects.

+Important note about Building the Prototypes:
+Main prototype solution usually does not depend on the plugins, you might need to plugins separately by right-clicking on the Plugins folder within Visual Studio's solution explorer and choosing Rebuild menu item.